-In the old days, brands fought for dominion on retail shelves.
+In the old days, brands fought for dominion on retail shelves not on ecommerce blogs.
 The ones that had relationships with people before they shopped won on perception, loyalty, and trust.
 The brands that didn’t either lost, or they fought by lowering their prices.

 Sure, shelf space has shifted to search engine result pages, social media feeds, and marketplaces like Amazon.
 But as an ecommerce brand, you’re still left with two options: create a relationship with your audience, or end up in a margin-crushing price fight.